Universal basic income in Brazil: Surveys and research

+Benefício de Prestação Continuada

+The Benefício de Prestação Continuada ("continuous payment benefit"), often abbreviated as "BPC" in Brazil, is another social welfare program at the federal level.
+People whose per-capita family income is less than one-quarter of the minimum wage and who either are at least 65 years old or have a long-term, totally incapacitating disability at any age are eligible.
+Beneficiaries receive one minimum wage every month.

+In May 2025, the number of BPC beneficiaries amounted to about 6.2 million.
+That same month, the total amount paid to BPC beneficiaries was greater than the total amount paid to Bolsa Família beneficiaries in 1,167 of the 5,568 Brazilian municipalities.

 Other programs

 Quatinga Velho

-Quatinga Velho is a Brazilian village in the Quatinga district of the Mogi das Cruzes municipality, which is becoming well-known because of the basic income-project which is taking place there.
+Quatinga Velho is a Brazilian village in the Quatinga district of the Mogi das Cruzes municipality, which is becoming well known because of the basic income-project which is taking place there.
 The project started 2008 and is organized by the non-profit organization ReCivitas.
 The funding has so far been based entirely on private donations.
-In June 2011 83 people in the village got 30 Brazilian reals per person and month.
+In June 2011, 83 people in the village got 30 Brazilian reals per person and month.
 The organization hopes that all people in the village will eventually get the basic income, and also that similar projects will get going in other villages in and outside Brazil.
 The organizers are currently building a social bank, so that the basic income in the future can be financed through investments rather than donations.
 The idea is that the bank will operate as an investment bank, but the profit will go to basic income instead of a dividend to shareholders and managers.
 One plan is to use some of the first revenue to support the basic income project in Otjivero, Namibia, and then to initiate similar projects in different parts of Brazil.

 Santo Antônio do Pinhal

-In November 2009, the mayor of the Santo Antônio do Pinhal municipality passed into law a basic income program that would reserve 6% of its tax revenue to fund an unconditional dividend for all persons who have resided in the municipality for 5 years or more.
+In November 2009, the mayor of the Santo Antônio do Pinhal municipality passed into law a basic income program that would reserve 6% of its tax revenue to fund an unconditional dividend for all persons who have resided in the municipality for five years or more.

 As of November 2011, Santo Antônio do Pinhal was the only municipality in Brazil which had implemented a basic income program.

 Senator Eduardo Suplicy has praised the municipality for being a pioneer in implementing such a program at a municipal level in Brazil.